charvijain12/DataLinkGSM/README.md

 ## Limitations
-1. The project only works with GSM networks.
+1. DataLinkGSM only works with GSM networks.

 2. The transmission speed is limited to the bandwidth of the GSM voice channel.

-3. The project is not designed for large-scale data transmission.
+3. DataLinkGSM is not designed for large-scale data transmission.